buildbeaver/buildbeaver.github.io/docs/yaml-guide/example.md

 # Real-World Example

-The following YAML is a real-world build, and shows most of the features of the BuildBeaver YAML syntax.
+The following YAML is a real-world build, and demonstrates most of the features of the BuildBeaver YAML syntax.

 ```YAML